frobiac/adnw/README.md

 Support for passwords compatible with Password Hasher implementations, for example [Twik][twik_home], must be configured in a separate header:
 Twik private key of a profile must be set in src/_private_data.h, which is created on first make call and ignored in git.
+Master password is read with unlock command once, tags and length/type can then be used to create passhashes.

 Current Layout